deeplearning4j/deeplearning4j/docs/deeplearning4j-scaleout/templates/technicalref.md

 3. The process introduces two additional hyperparameters to consider: the value for the threshold, τ and whether to use entropy coding for the updates or not (though notably both parameter averaging and async SGD also introduce additional hyperparameters)

-### DL4J’s ASGD implementation
+### DL4J's ASGD implementation

-The DL4J implementation differs from Strom’s approach in the following ways:
+The DL4J implementation differs from Strom's approach in the following ways:

 1. Not point-to-point:
 The implementation allows the user to choose between two modes of network organization - plain mode and mesh mode.
 Plain mode is to be used when the number of nodes in the cluster are < 32 nodes and mesh mode is to be used for larger clusters.
 Refer to the section on [different modes](#modes) for more details.